How to become HIPAA compliant in the cloud: a guide for AWS users

 HIPAA requires organizations to have a breach notification process in case of unauthorized access to PHI.
 AWS provides security tools to detect, investigate, and respond to potential breaches.

-A HIPAA-compliant incident response plan in AWS should include the following:
+A HIPAA-compliant incident response plan in AWS should include:

 Having a clear breach response strategy helps organizations meet HIPAA's Breach Notification Rule while minimizing security incidents.